Mineral prospecting legislation

 The UK’s Extractive Industries Transparency Initiative (EITI) report

-The UK’s Extractive Industries Transparency Initiative (EITI) Secretariat has published on 30 April 2018 its third UK EITI report covering the year 2016.
+The UK’s Extractive Industries Transparency Initiative (EITI) Secretariat has published on 20 December 2019 its fifth UK EITI report covering the year 2018.

 EITI is an international initiative to improve the transparency of payments by extractive businesses to Governments.
 This report includes a contextual report describing the activities of the extractive industries in the UK and provides information about the value and importance of the industry to the UK.